input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-16-delegation.md

 strain on the stakeholders and the network, since it might require broadcasting and storing a large number of commitments and shares.

-Delegation feature allows stakeholders `S1...Sn` to transfer their "committee participation" to some delegates `D1...Dm`.
+Delegation feature allows stakeholders called _issuers_ `I1...In` to transfer their "committee participation" to some _delegates_ `D1...Dm`.
 These delegates will represent stakeholders `S1...Sn` in the [Coin Tossing protocol](https://github.com/input-output-hk/cardano-sl/blob/4bd49d6b852e778c52c60a384a47681acec02d22/src/Pos/Ssc/GodTossing.hs).
 In this case the actual number of nodes participating in the Coin Tossing protocol can be much lower, see [paper](/glossary/#paper), page 38.